aritmos/steam-explorer/README.md

 TODO: Data/script flowchart

-## 💻 Storing
+### 💻 Storing

 Once the data has been gathered and cleaned up in Python it is uploaded into a local Postgres database using [`psycopg`](https://pypi.org/project/psycopg/).
 Here is the current schema:

 ![schema](assets/schema.png)

-The database's files exist in the `src/db` directory of the project, where the schema and commonly used views lie.
-The database is then queried within Jupyter notebooks via `psycopg` and `sqlalchemy` (for better interop with `pandas`).
-Within time series analysis and application requirements I am looking to use the [`pl/Rust`](https://github.com/tcdi/plrust) extension for some more robust querying.
+Database-related files—such as the schema, cleanup and common virtual tables—exist in the `src/db` directory of the project.
+The database is then queried within Jupyter notebooks via `psycopg`, `sqlalchemy` (for better interop with `pandas`), and `jupysql` for cell magic allowing raw SQL queries within notebooks.
+Originally I also wanted to try out [`pl/Rust`](https://github.com/tcdi/plrust) or [`pgrx`](https://github.com/pgcentralfoundation/pgrx) but these require the database to also be running on a UNIX system, and are not really needed given the robustness that `pandas` provides.

-## 📊 Analyzing
+### 📊 Analyzing

-TODO: `Jupyter` notebooks, using standard data-oriented libraries (`numpy`, `pandas`, `plotly`, ...)
+TODO: `Jupyter` notebooks,  (`pandas`, `seaborn`, `scipy` ...).
 ## ✍️ Summary

-TODO: `LaTeX` writeup
+TODO: Notebooks along with markdown files are compiled into a static site using `Jupyter Book`.